frontend/toolbox/new-variant.md

 └── my-component.yml
 ```

-In the **YAML file**, you can specify as much options as for the main component:
+In the **YAML file**, you can specify as many options as for the main component:
   ```yaml
   title: My Component
   name: my-component